-  Food quality: Breakfast consists of a buffet which includes homemade croissants and brotchen, as well as cereals, fruit, yoghurt, jams and spreads with a choice of tea, coffee or juice.
+Food quality: A buffet breakfast includes homemade croissants (rather small!), as well as cereals, fruit, yoghurt, jams and spreads with a choice of tea, coffee or juice.
 A hot breakfast is also cooked to order.

-  Lunch is a set menu which usually involves salads, toasted sandwiches or light hot lunches such as fried calamari.
+Lunch is a set menu which usually involves salads, toasted sandwiches or light hot lunches.

 Dining style: Individual Tables

 Attitude towards children: Onguma Etosha Aoba is not fenced, and does not normally accept children under seven.

 Equipment: The lodge has three bungalows suitable for families with older children.

 Generally recommended for children: Onguma Etosha Aoba Lodge is unfenced and we do not recommend it for children under about 10 years of age.